doged-io/doged/doc/JSON-RPC-interface.md

 ## Security

-The RPC interface allows other programs to control Dogecash, including the ability to spend funds from your wallets, affect consensus verification, read private data, and otherwise perform operations that can cause loss of money, data, or privacy.
-This section suggests how you should use and configure Dogecash to reduce the risk that its RPC interface will be abused.
+The RPC interface allows other programs to control doged, including the ability to spend funds from your wallets, affect consensus verification, read private data, and otherwise perform operations that can cause loss of money, data, or privacy.
+This section suggests how you should use and configure doged to reduce the risk that its RPC interface will be abused.

-- **Securing the executable:** Anyone with physical or remote access to the computer, container, or virtual machine running Dogecash can compromise either the whole program or just the RPC interface.
-This includes being able to record any passphrases you enter for unlocking your encrypted wallets or changing settings so that your Dogecash program tells you that certain transactions have multiple confirmations even when they aren't part of the best block chain.
-For this reason, you should not use Dogecash for security sensitive operations on systems you do not exclusively control, such as shared computers or virtual private servers.
+- **Securing the executable:** Anyone with physical or remote access to the computer, container, or virtual machine running doged can compromise either the whole program or just the RPC interface.
+This includes being able to record any passphrases you enter for unlocking your encrypted wallets or changing settings so that your doged program tells you that certain transactions have multiple confirmations even when they aren't part of the best block chain.
+For this reason, you should not use doged for security sensitive operations on systems you do not exclusively control, such as shared computers or virtual private servers.